A Chance of Snow

-A Chance of Snow is an American Christmas TV movie starring JoBeth Williams and Michael Ontkean.
+A Chance of Snow is an American Christmas TV movie starring JoBeth Williams and Michael Ontkean and directed by Tony Bill.
 It premiered on Lifetime Television on December 7, 1998.
-As of 2009, it was shown in the 25 Days of Christmas programming block on ABC Family, but it was not shown in 2010.
-This film is directed by Tony Bill.

 Plot

-The movie revolves around Maddie Parker, who is on the verge of divorcing her sportswriter husband, Matt Parker, after his brief, extra-marital affair.
+The film revolves around Maddie Parker, who is on the verge of divorcing her sportswriter husband, Matt Parker, after his brief, extra-marital affair.

 When the snow fall has affects flights at the Minneapolis–Saint Paul International Airport on Christmas Eve, Maddie and Matt find themselves included with the many passengers who are stranded at the terminal.
 This gives them ample time to talk about their relationship and rediscover love through second chances.